 Your Carbon Footprint At the End of Your Fork

-We should also consider the hefty water component of our carnivorous cravings.
-According to Hoekstra and Chapagain (www.waterfootprint.org/Reports/Hoekstra_and_Chapagain_2006.pdf -2006) it takes 2400 litres (over 600 gallons) of water to produce one hamburger.
-Modern humans are observing the rapid melt of glaciers and increasing evaporation due to warming temperatures.
-In a world that has only a 3% supply of fresh water, where ground water aquifers are pumped at a faster rate than Mother Nature can replenish them, and the pollution of existing water supplies due to extreme energy extraction is happening at almost warp speed, intelligent people should question, “is how I eat really sustainable?”.
+Today, modern humans are watching the rapid melt of glaciers from warming temperatures.
+In a world that has only a 3% supply of fresh water, we are pumping ground water aquifers at a faster rate than Mother Nature can replenish them.
+And, the pollution of existing water supplies is happening at almost warp speed.
+You might wonder why intelligent people don’t ask, “is how I eat really sustainable?“.

-There is no question that industrial agriculture has an enormous footprint and the existence of CAFOs with their great lakes of residual manure, even with a modern bio-energy converter, are not sustainable for the planet.
-Small farmers raising their cattle or chickens in a more holistic way, like that exemplified by Joel Salatin of Polyface farms, are far better for the health of the planet.
-But can the earth really support 7 billion or more humans eating a locally raised organic meat-intensive diet?
-That answer is probably “no”.
+Small farmers raising their cattle or chickens in a more holistic way, like Joel Salatin of Polyface farms, are far better for the health of the planet.
+But can the earth really support 7 billion or more humans eating a locally-raised organic meat-intensive diet?
+That answer is probably no.

-While this post is not advocating you become a vegan or vegetarian, I suggest you check out some cool ways to decrease your meat intake like Meat Free Mondays or opting for only eating meat once a day, like Lance Armstrong.
-Armstrong says his mostly vegan diet has brought him increased energy where he saw a significant difference after the first month.
-That, my friend, sounds like it could be a good place to start and might just serve as a gateway drug to a truly more sustainable and more fulfilling life.
+While this post is not advocating you become a vegan or vegetarian, I suggest you check out some cool ways to decrease your meat intake like Meat Free Mondays.
+Or opt for only eating meat once a day, like Lance Armstrong.
+Armstrong says his mostly vegan diet has brought him increased energy, and he saw a significant difference after the first month.
+That sounds like it could be a good place to start.
+And, this might just serve as a gateway drug to a different way of eating.